abdallahsaber065/openapi-tester-frontend/README.md

 > - Better performance and reliability
 > - Full control over your testing environment

+## 💡 Why This Project?

+While Swagger UI provides excellent API documentation (and we love it for that!), its testing interface can feel clunky and outdated.
+This project was born from the frustration of switching between documentation and external tools like Postman for actual API testing.

+**OpenAPI Tester** bridges this gap by offering:

+- A modern, intuitive testing interface that doesn't sacrifice functionality
+- Seamless integration with any OpenAPI specification
+- Better user experience for developers who need to test APIs frequently
+- All the power of Swagger's documentation with a superior testing experience

+Think of it as "Swagger UI, but designed specifically for testing" - keeping the comprehensive API coverage while dramatically improving the user experience.

 ## Features

 - **Multiple Input Methods**: Load OpenAPI specs from URLs, file uploads, or direct JSON input